 On an annual basis, the NC reviews the size and composition of the Board and Board Committees.
-The NC also examines the skill sets and core competencies of all Board members to ensure the balance and diversity of skills and experience.
+The NC also examines the skill sets and core competencies of all Board members to ensure there is diversity of skills and experience among the directors.
 All evaluations are presented to the Board.